-Full-time and part-time legal clerkships are available for law students year-round, typically in the St. Louis office.
-Kansas City placement will be considered upon request.
+Full-time and part-time legal clerkships are available for law students year-round in the St. Louis or Kansas City offices.
 Clerkships are unpaid, but the ACLU of Missouri will work with law schools to secure academic credit, work study, and/or public-interest stipends.
 Parking or public transit provided.

 Remote placements: Although law clerks benefit from in-person placement, which allows greater collaboration with staff, the ACLU of Missouri will consider remote placement upon request.
 Interested applicants should explain in their cover letter why they wish to pursue a remote legal clerkship with the ACLU of Missouri and what steps they plan to take to ensure their experience is robust and meaningful.